 Attractions

-Cheltenham hosts over 25 festivals a year so you’re likely to find a festival going on.
-From the oldest Literature festival in the world to indulging in food at the Cheese and Chilli Festival, Cheltenham’s festival offering really is worth a trip.
+Cheltenham hosts over 35 festivals a year so you’re likely to find a festival going on.
+From the oldest Literature festival in the world to the world famous Cheltenham Festival at Cheltenham Racecourse, featuring the Gold Cup, the pinnacle event of the jump-racing calendar, Cheltenham’s festival offering really is worth a trip.
 Alternatively take a memorable trip on Gloucestershire Warwickshire Railway, a volunteer-run heritage line.

 Sports and outdoors